Tsung Tsin Mission of Hong Kong: Independence and consolidation

-As a result of the communist takeover, the Hong Kong district of the Chongzhen Church was no longer able to keep in contact with the Chongzhen Church in the mainland and in 1951, ties were officially severed between the district and the Chongzhen Church in China.
+As a result of the communist takeover, the Hong Kong district of the Chongzhen Church was no longer able to keep in contact with the Chongzhen Church in the mainland, and in 1951, ties were officially severed between the district and the Chongzhen Church in China.
 In 1952, the Hong Kong district of the Chongzhen Church registered itself as an independent organisation using its present name with the Government of Hong Kong and had its first post-registration assembly on 1 July 1957.

 In 1954, TTMHK became a founding member of the Hong Kong Christian Council (HKCC) as part of the Lutheran Church in Hong Kong.
 In 1956, the TTMHK became an independent member of the HKCC in its own right.
 It also helped set up the Lutheran Church of China - Hong Kong Association (later the Hong Kong Lutheran Federation) in 1954 and in 1974 became a member of the Lutheran World Federation.

 Beliefs and practices

-The TTMHK is a member church of the Lutheran World Federation, a communion of Lutheran Churches throughout the world.
+The TTMHK is a member church of the Lutheran World Federation, a communion of Lutheran churches throughout the world.
 As a church in the Lutheran tradition, it accepts the teachings found in the unaltered Augsburg Confession, Luther's Small Catechism and other confessional articles and symbols of the Book of Concord.
-Due to its Basel heritage, the TTMHK also accepts the teachings found in the Heidelberg Catechism.
+Owing to its Basel heritage, the TTMHK also accepts the teachings found in the Heidelberg Catechism.

 The TTMHK accepts the ordination of women as co-workers and pastors in the denomination, and a significant percentage of their full-time workers are women.